 2. “Thieves in the Night,” Black Star (from Mos Def and Talib Kweli are Black Star)

 This track is one of my favorites from Mos and Kweli.
 It is a lyrical masterpiece, delving into a quote from Toni Morrison’s “The Bluest Eye” at a depth that Ms. Morrison would surely appreciate.
 88-Keys, who produced the track, used a piano sample that remains undiscovered.
-It sounds as if it could be Bill Evans judging by the voicings and the touch.
+Judging by the voicings and the touch, it sounds as if it could be Bill Evans.

 1. “ALL CAPS,” Madvillain (from Madvillainy)